bioyeneye/ga_rho/readme.md

 API that takes JSON-formatted opening hours of a restaurant as an input and outputs hours in human readable format.

+Pull the project, run the project and route to /swagger

 The JSON-format data is structrued into C# class, convert property using Newtonsoft.JSON library and annotate the property conrresponding to the json field
  ```csharp
     public partial class RestaurantOpeningHour